metosin/scjsv/README.md

 ## Usage

+* `schema-object` to create JSON Schema objects from JSON Strings or Clojure Maps.
 * `validate-json` to validate JSON strings agains a JSON Schema
 * `validate` to validate Clojure data against a JSON Schema
-* JSON Schemas can be represented either as JSON strings or as Clojure Maps

 ```clojure
 (require '[scjsv.core :as v])